 “Sure, sure.”
-Michael wiped yolk from his lip.
+Michael wiped yolk from his lips.
 “These are unfertilized, gathered by the coast.
 There’s no holy seed inside.”

-Jay bit the white egg-meat and yellow yolk spilled out.
-He sucked yolk from the egg like mango pulp, but his yolk seemed smaller than Michael’s.
+Jay bit white egg-meats and yellow yolk spilled out.
+He sucked yolk from the egg like mango-pulp, but his yolk seemed smaller than Michael’s.
 He contented himself with more egg-white until another, larger yolk burst in his mouth.

 “Ah, very lucky!” said the cottage-hostess.
 “A double-yolked egg!”

 Jay drank the second yolk and photographed the double-chambered whites.
 He wondered if such an egg, being fertilized, would bear two fledglings or one.
 “Michael, how do you know the hosts of this cottage?”

 “Cousins,” said Michael, “three or four times removed.
 We’ll find my relatives all over Sheridan.
 Most of us are from the same egg, so to speak.”
 He saw Jay prepare his notepad to ask about the idiom, but Michael knew they’d dallied too long over breakfast.
 He thanked the hosts and ushered his tour onto the trail before explaining.
 “Local legend says these islands were built by the biggest of the birds.
 She gave the first man, Nemo, an egg which hatched a hundred young.”

 “Oh,” said Leo, “that’s why you all look the same.”
 Michael scowled, as did Suzy, Craig, and Eva.
 Jay just sighed audibly and thinned his lips.
 He’d have phrased it differently, but he knew what Leo meant: the natives had all skin-colors and body-types, but many were bald, emphasizing round jaws and pointed skullcaps.
 “Like eggs, or something.”